outdreamer/build-a-cure/docs/tasks/poc.md

     - can apply variables that are both proxy variables of input/output formats and variable in common for input/output
     - can apply that 'exercise type unit' is the most useful way to format the 'minutes of an exercise type' or 'minutes at a speed' variable structures
       - bc the variables of minutes & exercise type don't add information that is useful for finding energy units at a different number of minutes & a related/equal exercise type/speed, so its safe to compress/abstract them into one combined variable 'exercise type 1 unit' (rather than a variable structure of a 'variable given/applied to another variable' like 'minute of exercise type 1', or 'minute at speed 1')
+    '''
     for vstandard in interface_objects['variable_structures']['variable_combinations']['variable_standards']:
       # convert the problem according to a variable standard to achieve some useful intent for connection/equalization, like simplification
       converted = convert_problem_statement(problem_statement, vstandard)
       # apply some filter to select most useful variable standard
       if interface_objects['solution_output_format'] in converted and len(converted) < len(problem_statement):
         interface_objects['standardized_problem_statement']
   '''

-  interface_objects['standardized_problem_statement'] = 'find energy units used for 6 minutes at exercise type 2, assuming energy usage of 5 energy units for 5 minutes at exercise type 2 & 3 minutes at exercise type 1'
+  interface_objects['standardized_problem_statement'] = 'find energy units for 6 minutes at exercise type 2, assuming 5 energy units for 5 minutes at exercise type 2 & 3 minutes at exercise type 1'

-  # IV. apply_structure('function.connecting', interface_objects['standardized_problem_statement'], interface_objects['solution_output_format'], interface_objects)
+  # IV. apply_structure('function.connecting', interface_objects['standardized_problem_statement'], interface_objects['solution_output_format'])
+  ''' to connect solution output & problem input, build functions to resolve sub-differences by connecting:
+      1. exercise type 1 & 2
+      2. apply connecting function 1 to standardize to units of the same exercise type
+      3. new value of problem input energy units after standardizing to units of an exercise type & the original value of solution output units
   '''
-  to connect solution output energy units and problem input energy units,
-    - a function connecting exercise type 1 & 2 needs to be built
-    - then a function connecting the new value of problem input energy units & the original value of solution output units needs to be built
-  '''
-  # this function answers the question 'given the interface_objects['available_functions'] and the input/output format, how can conversions be applied to connect them'
+  # this function answers the question: 'given the interface_objects['interface_functions'] and the input/output format, how can conversions be applied to connect them'
-  interface_objects['workflows'] = ['break problem into sub-problems, find sub-solutions, merge sub-solutions to create solutions'] interface_objects['connecting_structures'] = apply_solution_automation_workflow(interface_objects['workflows'])
+  interface_objects['workflows'] = ['break problem into sub-problems, find sub-solutions, merge sub-solutions & apply solution filters to create solutions'] interface_objects['connecting_structures'] = apply_solution_automation_workflow(interface_objects['workflows'])

   ''' metadata for this workflow workflow = {
-    'definition': 'break problem into sub-problems, find sub-solutions, merge sub-solutions to create solutions', 'logic': [
+    'definition': 'break problem into sub-problems, find sub-solutions, merge sub-solutions to create solutions', 'insights': [
+      'differences between origin/target cause the problem',
+      'if differences between origin/target cause the problem, the solution is a standard applied to input/output (creating a similarity), so the created similarity can be used to connect them'
+    ],
+    'logic': [
       'find differences causing problems ('difference between original & target position' being a core problem structure)', 'find solutions resolving differences',
       'combine solutions'
     ],
+    'components': ['problem', 'subproblem', 'subsolution', 'solution'],
+    'intents': {
-    'core_intents': ['break', 'find', 'merge'],
+      'core_intents': ['break', 'find', 'merge', 'filter'],
-    'intents': [
+      'workflow_intents': [
         'connect(interface_objects['problem_input_format'], interface_objects['solution_output_format'])
-    ],
+      ]
+    },
     'functions': {
+      'core_intents': {
         'break': 'isolate(differences_causing_problem)', # isolate the differences between origin & target states causing the original problem
         'find': 'fit(problem_difference, solution_conversion)', # fit/match the problem's causative difference with a solution converting that difference into a non-problematic structure
+        'merge': 'combine(subsolutions, solution)', # find a combination function that allows combination of subsolutions into the solution, 'filter': 'filter(combined_subsolutions, solution_metric_filters, solution)', # adjust combinations of subsolutions until they match the solution output format, based on solution metric filters
+      },
+      'interim_intents': {
+        'convert': interface_objects['interface_functions'] # interim intents connect core & workflow intents },
+      'workflow_intents': {
-      'merge': 'connect(problem, solution)' # apply structures to create a connecting function between input & output to fulfill the 'merge' intent of the solution automation workflow)'
+        'connect': 'connect(problem, solution)' # apply structures to create a connecting function between input & output to fulfill the 'merge' intent of the solution automation workflow)'
+      }
     }
   }
   '''